-This is a guest post from my Lift Off Summit partner, Patrick Rauland.
+This is a guest post from Patrick Rauland.

 I consider myself pretty knowledgable in eCommerce.
 And while you never know what new things you will learn—I knew I’d learn a few tactical things at the Lift Off Summit, like the number of hashtags you should use, etc.— I was a bit skeptical going in.

 There were three talks at the summit that blew me away.
 I wasn’t sure what I would learn and they totally blew past any expectations I had.